NikolayJuly/swift-toolchain-for-android-on-macos/Sources/SwiftBuilder/Repos/HowToGetCommitHashes.md

 - Replace ``updateChekcoutOutput`` from `DefaultRevisionsMap.swift` with output of `utils/update-checkout`
 - Update some repo names, so they are equal to `Checkoutable.repoName`.
 - Update checkout tag for swift repo itself.
 Search for `struct SwiftRepo`
+- Some repos not not in `update-checkout-config.json`, like curl ot libxml, keep them while it is working

 This process take some time, but ideally needed only once per release